dotnet/docfx/Documentation/tutorial/howto_customize_docfx_flavored_markdown.md

 To complete this goal, we need to create a customized rendering plugin.

 1. Create a project, set project names.
-2. Add required nuget package: `Microsoft.DocAsCode.Dfm` with version >= 2.17.
+2. Add required nuget package: `Microsoft.DocAsCode.Dfm` with version >= 2.17, `Microsoft.Composition` with version 1.0.31.
 3. Create a class, for example with name `CustomBlockCodeRendererPart`.
 4. Inherit @"Microsoft.DocAsCode.Dfm.DfmCustomizedRendererPartBase`3" (which implements @Microsoft.DocAsCode.Dfm.IDfmCustomizedRendererPart).
 5. Implements renderer part class like following: